The Token System

 An article written in 2001.

-We always tied privileges (like watching TV solely for entertainment) to our kids’ responsibilities.
-The idea was that when they’d done what they needed to do for the day, they could watch TV or play a computer game or go outside for a boffer sword battle.
-They didn’t always see the relationship, though, and sometimes whichever child wasn’t permitted to have a certain privilege until he or she finished an assigned task insisted that it was simply unfair.
+My partner and I always tied privileges (like watching TV solely for entertainment) to our kids’ responsibilities.
+The idea was that when they’d done what they needed to do for the day, they could watch TV, play a computer game, or go outside for a boffer sword battle.
+They didn’t always see the relationship, though.
+Sometimes, whichever child wasn’t permitted to have a particular privilege until they finished an assigned task insisted that it was simply unfair.

 We ended up with the token system.
-Various tasks were assigned a value based on how difficult or unpleasant the task was and how long it was expected to take.
-Various privileges also had token values, based on how limited a particular resource needed for the privilege might be.
-For instance, a multiplayer game of Starcraft took up the use of at least two PCs, so that cost more tokens than any single-player game or just watching TV.
+Various tasks were assigned a value based on how difficult or unpleasant they were and how long they were expected to take.
+Various privileges also had token values based on how limited a particular resource might be.
+For instance, a multiplayer game of Starcraft required at least two PCs, so it required more tokens than any single-player game or watching TV.

-Our tokens were flat glass marbles that we normally used during roleplaying games as counters.
+Our tokens were flat glass marbles that we usually used as counters during roleplaying games.
 I’ve heard of other people using poker chips in a similar fashion.
-Different colors had different values: clear purple tokens were worth one point, solid yellow were worth ten points, solid greens were twenty points, etc. Each child had a special container for his or her tokens.
-We converted plastic boxes that formerly contained brown Basmati rice and then had the kids decorate them so that each one was unique.
+Different colors had different values: clear purple tokens were worth one point, solid yellow were worth ten points, solid greens were worth twenty points, etc. Each child had a special container for his or her tokens.
+We converted plastic boxes that contained brown Basmati rice and then allowed the kids to decorate them so each one was unique.

 Each morning, the kids got their task cards and looked through them.
 Throughout the day, as they completed a task they traded the card in for the token value of the task on it.
 When they wanted to use a privilege, they went to an adult and turned in the appropriate tokens to get started.